-The Agency will allow flexibility around the ability of an anchor tenant of a Public School category community solar project adjust the subscription size (within the 10-40% range) as needed.
-The anchor tenant may request a waiver from the subscription requirements as necessary at any point during the 20-year subscription term.
+The Agency will allow flexibility around the ability of an anchor tenant of a Public School category community solar project to transfer the subscription to another public school or school district and adjust the subscription size (within the 10-40% range) as needed.
+The anchor tenant may request a waiver from the subscription requirements as necessary at any point during the 20- year subscription term.
 As the waiver process is intended to be used in limited instances when a school can no longer serve as an anchor tenant due to unforeseen circumstances that may arise over a 20-year period, a school and/or district may not request a waiver in advance of a demonstrated need or in advance of a project application.